aledegano/homelab/ansible_setup/README.md

 ## How-to
 - Install the required dependencies on the workstation: `./host_setup/host_setup.sh`
 - Run the playbook to setup the user: `ansible-playbook -i raspi_pre_user.ini user.yml` with the default user
-- Run the playbook to complete the k3s installation: `ansible-playbook -i inventory.ini k3s_deploy.yml` which will remove the default Raspbian user
+- Run the playbook to complete the k3s installation: `ansible-playbook -i inventory.yml k3s_deploy.yml` which will remove the default Raspbian user

 ### Requirements
 - python2.7